 I had a lot of Chocolate Eclairs in my childhood.
-I remember very clearly how happy I was when my mother brought some Chocolate Eclairs from our favorite bakery.
-It’s really hard to describe how perfect they were.
-The chocolate pudding cream was like a creamier version of a pudding.
-The Eclairs were soft and had a strong flavor, and they were coated with soft chocolate glaze.
+I remember like it was yesterday, how happy I always was when my mother brought some Chocolate Eclairs from our favorite bakery in town.
+It’s really hard to describe how awesome they were.

-At the end, you will be very happy that you faced your fear and made Chocolate Eclairs on your own because they are
+In the end, you will be very happy that you faced your fear and tried this Chocolate Eclairs recipe because they are

 - super delicious